Shah Ismail Dehlvi: Amongst Sufis

+Amongst Ahl-i Hadith and Deobandis

-The historical roots of Ahl-i Hadith, the puritanical reform movement that emerged in mid 19th-century India, is traced back to the Jihad movement of Shah Ismail.
-Shah Ismail's doctrines on Tawhid (monotheism) and fervent condemnations of various practices he regarded as shirk (polytheism), denunciations of celebrations like Mawlid as bid'ah (religious innovation); along with his emphasis on the requirement to directly return to scriptural sources without imitating a madhab (legal school) would deeply influence the Ahl-i Hadith.
-Although the Islamic state of the Mujahidin was later destroyed by the Sikh Empire, Shah's followers continued to spread his teachings travelling across the Indian subcontinent; and described themselves as Ahl-i Hadith.
+The historical roots of Ahl-i Hadith, the puritanical reform movement that emerged in mid 19th-century India, is traced back to the jihad movement of Shah Isma’il and Syed Ahmad.
+Shah Isma’il's teachings on tawhid (monotheism), along with his condemnation of various folk rituals he regarded as shirk (polytheism), his denunciation of excessive celebrations during Mawlid as bid'ah (religious innovation), and his exercise of Ijtihad deeply influenced the Ahl-i Hadith.
+After the Islamic state of the mujahideen was destroyed by the Sikh Empire, a faction of Shah's followers, who described themselves as Ahl-i Hadith, subsequently travelled across the Indian subcontinent and began spreading aspects of his reformist teachings in a radical manner.
 This set the stage for the emergence of an organised form of Salafism in the subcontinent.
 By the early 20th century, Ahl-i Hadith had become an important religious movement all across South Asia.
-Major scholars and religious students of the Deobandi movement also refer to Shah Ismail's treatises for theological guidance.
+Major scholars and religious students of the Deobandi movement also refer to Shah Isma’il's treatises for theological guidance.

-On the other hand, the Barelvi movement claim Ismail Dehlvi broke the unity of Indian Muslims with the claim that God can lie, something they consider blasphemous.
-Fazl-e-Haq Khairabadi was one of the early scholars to refute Ismail Dehlvi before Ahmed Raza Khan Barelvi a few decade later.
+Deobandi scholars of the Hanafi school are profoundly influenced by the Hanafi centric juristic methodology of Shah Isma’il Dehlvi.